Gherciu/no-backend/readme.md

 <center><h1 align="center"> no-backend </h1></center>

 ### What do no-backend :
-* Transform your database into working GraphQl schema and create (queries,mutations) for this tables
+Transform your database into working GraphQl schema
-* Add (mutations) for files upload with GraphQl
+* Creates Querys and Querys resolvers for all tables
+* Creates Mutations and Mutations resolvers for all tables
+* Creates Subscriptions and Subscriptions resolvers for all tables

 ### Look at this small example